Around the Road in 8 Days – Iceland Ring Road Itinerary

 Besides Snæfellsjökull, the loop through the national park is said to be like driving through a miniature Iceland, and I have to agree.
 In that short hour the landscape is constantly changing from one unique vista to the next.

-One nice place to stop and break up the loop is the Malariff Lighthouse, located on the southwest corner of the peninsula.
+One pleasant place to stop and break up the loop is the Malariff Lighthouse, located on the southwest corner of the peninsula.
 It’s situated among rocky cliff sides and there are plenty of walking paths in the area to stretch your legs.

 Another option is to tour Vatnshellir Cave, which is in the same area.
 From what I saw, it required reservations, so be sure to prepare in advance if you want to live through your own journey to the center of the earth!